Msmastr74/Bogobot/AI.md

     ...
 ```

+The first argument is the AI action name.
+It can contain spaces, such as `"bogo roll"`; the OpenAI tool name is generated automatically by lowercasing and replacing non-word characters with underscores.
+If two actions would produce the same tool name, Bogobot adds a numeric suffix.

+`command_name` defaults to the action name and is used for telemetry/error context.
+Set it when the AI action name should differ from the Discord command name.
 Action metadata such as `perm_requirement` is passed as decorator keyword arguments.

-Command parameters are declared with `AIParam`; unsupported or invalid model arguments are rejected before the command runs.
+Command parameters are declared with `AIParam`.
+Supported parameter types are:

+- `str`, `int`, `float`, `bool`, and `object`.
+- `Literal["a", "b"]` with string choices, exposed as an enum.
+- `discord.User`, `discord.Member`, or a union of those with `None`.

+`AIParam(required=False, default=...)` makes an argument optional in the tool schema.
+Unknown arguments, missing required arguments, invalid enum choices, and values that cannot be coerced are rejected before the command runs.
+Discord user parameters accept a user ID or mention and resolve only from visible guild/message/client cache context.

 Registered actions are exposed to the model as OpenAI-compatible tools.
 A tool call runs the matching Discord command through the normal command runner.
 Plain model text becomes a conversational Discord reply.